hmurdock21/example/README.md

 # example
 240416_ICL Git intro course
-here is some example text :P
+here is some example text